-During the 2016 Imaginarium Design Challenge, Tessa Zimmerman, founder of ASSET Education, won $9,000 to pilot and implement ASSET Education in two DPS schools.
-Tessa Zimmerman grew up with severe anxiety.
-When she would ask her teachers or guidance counselors for help, the only tool they could offer her was a stress ball.
+ASSET Education was founded to address the rise in severe anxiety among high school students.
+Tessa Zimmerman, founder and executive director, grew up with severe anxiety, and when she would ask her teachers or guidance counselors for help, the only tool they could offer her was a stress ball.
 She quickly found that a stress ball was not an effective resource.
-Anxiety and stress are rising in students.
-ASSET Education was founded to equip teachers with tools and lesson plans to teach students how to effectively cope with stress and anxiety, not only in the classroom setting but in life.
-ASSET was designed to incorporate a variety of coping mechanisms, including mindfulness and positive psychology.
 Tessa believes that what will truly make students successful in life will be the ability to face adversity using effective coping strategies to mitigate stress and anxiety.

-A majority of these students used an ASSET tool outside of school to destress and relax.
+Additionally, a majority of these students reported to have used an ASSET tool outside of school to destress and relax.
 Those who did use ASSET outside of school had an increase in their mindfulness compared to those who did not use ASSET outside of school.
-While these findings are preliminary, they show the promise that equipping students with ASSET tools may lead to decrease stress and increased mindfulness in students.
+While these findings are preliminary, they show the promise that equipping students with ASSET tools may lead to decreased stress and increased mindfulness in students.

 During the 2017-2018 school year, ASSET engaged in further testing by partnering with 3 Denver area schools: North High School, DSISD, and DSST-GVR.
 Through this round of testing, Tessa hopes to learn about the implementation model of training ASSET coaches in each site and more clearly demonstrate the impact of ASSET tools to help students mitigate adverse effects of stress and anxiety in school.

 Click here for an update on the 2017-2018 project.